Alfie Burden

 Alfred Burden (born 14 December 1976) is an English professional snooker player from London.
 He first turned professional in 1994 and reached his highest world ranking of 38th in the 2001–02 and 2002–03 seasons.
-His best results in ranking events were reaching the quarter-finals of four tournaments: the 2016 China Open, the 2016 European Masters, the 2017 Gibraltar Open and the 2018 Scottish Open.
-He made one maximum break in professional competition.
+He has won one ranking event, the 2025 Snooker Shoot Out; with this win he became the oldest first time winner of a ranking tournament at the age of 48 years and 364 days old.
+He has made one maximum break in professional competition.

-Burden is the reigning World Seniors Champion, having won the title for the first time at the 2025 event, beating Aaron Canavan 8–4 in the final.
+Burden was the winner of the 2025 World Seniors Championship, beating Aaron Canavan 8–4 in the final.
 He had previously lost 3–5 to Jimmy White in the 2023 final.